-Groningen Museums right now is the most Hanze- RUG University students’ friendly museums in Groningen.
-If you are student in Groningen, and you have a student card you get a free entrance.
-The museums building is super modernistic and facing the Central train station of Groningen.
-The museums consist of a traveling exhibition that stays for a few months and a permanent exhibition related to the artists, history and culture of Groningen.
+The Groninger Museum is the most Hanze and UG students’ friendly museum in Groningen.
+If you are a student in Groningen, and you have a student card you get free entrance!
+The museum's building is super modernistic and has a good location, facing the central train station of Groningen.
+The museum consists of a traveling exhibition that stays for a few months and a permanent exhibition related to the artists, history and culture of Groningen.

 Noordelijk Scheepvaartmuseum (Northern Maritime Museum)